AbsaOSS/cobrix/README.md

 ```

 ### Fixed record length files
-Cobrix assumes files has fixed length (`F`) record format by default.
-The record length is determined by the length of
-the record defined by the copybook.
-But you can specify the record length explicitly:
+Cobrix assumes files have a fixed length (`F`) record format by default.
+The record length is determined by the length of the record defined by the copybook, but you can specify it explicitly:
 ```
 .option("record_format", "F")
 .option("record_length", "250")
 ```

 Fixed block record formats (`FB`) are also supported.
-The support is _experimental_, if you find any issues, please
-let us know.
-When the record format is 'FB' you can specify block length or number of records per
-block.
-As with 'F' if `record_length` is not specified, it will be determined from the copybook.
+The support is _experimental_; if you find any issues, please let us know.
+When the record format is 'FB', you can specify block length or the number of records per block.
+As with 'F', if `record_length` is not specified, it will be determined from the copybook.

-Records that have BDWs, but not rdws can be read like this:
+Records that have BDWs but not RDWs can be read like this:
 ```
 .option("record_format", "FB")
 .option("record_length", "250")